luceos/guardian/README.md

 Marker classes allow for more complex scoring during events.
 For instance it allows to calculate the number of posts or discussions of an actor.
 An example of such a marker can be found in the [DiscussionDeleted one](src/Markers/DiscussionDeleted.php) because you're impacted increasingly negatively in case your discussion was deleted with replies.

+# License

+This extension is made available under the [CC-BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/), meaning:

+- You are allowed to use and fork this code.
+- You cannot publish this extension under another license or keep it closed source.
+- You cannot use it commercially.

+This license is implemented to ensure we all work on the same code base in order to achieve the best result possible.